Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 Declaration and Initialization of Pointer Variables

-int *p; // pointer to an int variable
+int *p; // Pointer to an int variable

-char *c; // pointer to a char variable
+char *c; // Pointer to a char variable

 int a = 5;

-int *p = &a; // store the address of a in p
+int *p = &a // Store a's address in p

 3. Basic Pointer Operations